 If you weigh less than 50 kgs you are unable to donate at this time.
-If you weigh more than 130 kgs you are unable to give blood at a mobile blood donor clinic.
-However, the weight bearing capacity of the donation beds in D'Olier St and Stillorgan Clinics is higher.
+If you weigh more than 158 kgs you are unable to donate at this time.
 Please phone us for further information at 1850731137.

 If you are a female under 26 years of age and are less than 5ft 6 inches (168cms) in height and less than